iWriteGigs

 Question #5

-D People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.
+D People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.

 E People are good at masking their feelings, so most people are incapable of decoding nonverbal signals.